Filiprogrammer/AlphabotSZUCar/docs/alphabot_build_instructions.md

 ![Alphabot ESP32 PCB](images/alphabot_esp32_pcb.jpg)

-Now solder the pin headers for the ESP-WROOM-32, for the L298N motor driver, for the positioning module and for the TF-Luna LiDAR sensor to the board.
+Now solder the pin headers for the ESP-WROOM-32, for the L298N motor driver, for the positioning module, for the TF-Luna LiDAR sensor and for the wheel encoders to the board.

 ![Alphabot ESP32 PCB assembly 1](images/alphabot_esp32_pcb_assembly_1.png)